-The City Posts of Germany, by Colin Such, being an account of a comprehensive collection of these issues sold in a Warwick and Warwick auction on 7th March 2012
+The City Posts of Germany, an account of a comprehensive collection of issues sold in a Warwick & Warwick auction on 7th March 2012.

 The city posts of Germany were formed as a result of the wording of the postal acts of the North German Confederation in 1867 and the federal act passed in 1871.
 This latter act established the Reichspost at the time of the federation of the German States.
 The acts provided a monopoly for the state on the delivery of mail between towns with post offices, as long as it was sealed.
 The Reichspost was not initially concerned with inner city deliveries, nor with the delivery of parcels, printed papers, unsealed letters and postcards.
 Such a vacuum allowed private enterprise to step in and provide a service, which became increasingly necessary as the industrial cities expanded at the end of the 19th century.
 The postcard was accepted as a means of communication only from 1872 in Germany and the postal authorities did not foresee the extent to which it would be used.